Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: HeroLT: Benchmarking Heterogeneous Long-Tailed Learning

-{ \begin{assumption}[Smoothness Assumption for Head Category] Given a long-tailed dataset, the distribution of the support region of each head category is sufficiently smooth. \end{assumption} } { \begin{assumption}[Compactness Assumption for Tail Category] Given a long-tailed dataset, the tail category samples can be represented as a compact cluster in the feature space. \end{assumption} } These assumptions ensure that tail categories are identifiable and meaningful.
+{ \begin{assumption}[Smoothness Assumption for Head Category] Given a long-tailed dataset, the distribution of the decision region of each head category is sufficiently smooth. \end{assumption} } { \begin{assumption}[Compactness Assumption for Tail Category] Given a long-tailed dataset, the tail category samples can be represented as a compact cluster in the feature space. \end{assumption} } These assumptions ensure that tail categories are identifiable and meaningful.
 If Assumption 1 of smoothness is violated, then it is challenging to identify the head category clearly.
-For example in Fig.~\ref{fig:assumption}(b), Category 1 consists of multiple clusters, and the cluster at the right bottom corner may be misclassified as a tail category.
-Similarly, if Assumption 2 of compactness is violated, as seen in Fig.~\ref{fig:assumption}(c), Category 9 is uniformly distributed in feature space, then no method can outperform random sampling.
-Based on the above assumptions, we give the definition of long-tailed learning. { \begin{problem} \textbf{Long-Tailed Learning.}\\ \textbf{Given} a training set $\mathcal{D}$ of $n$ samples from $C$ distinct categories following long-tailed distribution, and the label set of category $\mathcal{Y}$.
-In certain scenarios, each sample is associated with one category, while in other scenarios, samples can be associated with multiple categories.\\ \textbf{Find} a function $f: \mathcal{X} \rightarrow \mathcal{Y}$ that gives accurate label predictions on both head and tail categories. \end{problem} }
+For example in Figure~\ref{fig:assumption}(c), it is difficult to depict the decision region of the head category.
+Similarly, if Assumption 2 of compactness is violated, as seen in Figure~\ref{fig:assumption}(d), it is difficult to determine whether it is noise data or data from tail category.
+Based on the assumptions, we give the definition of long-tailed learning. { \begin{problem} \textbf{Long-Tailed Learning.}\\ \textbf{Given:} a training set $\mathcal{D}$ of $n$ samples from $C$ distinct categories following long-tailed distribution, and the label set of category $\mathcal{Y}$.
+The data follows long-tailed distribution, i.e., the frequency of the categories is approximated as $\lim_{y\rightarrow \infty}e^{ty}P(Y>y)=\infty$, $\forall t>0$, where $Y$ is a random variable. \\ \textbf{Find:} a function $f: \mathcal{X} \rightarrow \mathcal{Y}$ that gives accurate label predictions on both head and tail categories. \end{problem} }

-\subsection{Benchmark Angles in \name}
+\subsection{Benchmark Angles in \fname}